SachinCoder1/Learn-blockchain/README.md

        1. These types of apps are never down because it is available everywhere.
        2. We can trust DAPPs because most of applications are open source.

+  ## 13. What do we need to manage the integrity of transaction?
+    1. Secure and unique account address.
+    2. Authorization of transaction by the sender through digital signing
+    3. Verification of the content of the transaction is not modified.

 # Basics of Solidity